-Dan Chaddock focuses on bringing together cross-functional teams to build innovative, financial experiences grounded in agile principles, collaborative groups and member-centered design.
-Previously at Navy Federal, he was Vice President of Enterprise Software, responsible for all development, integration and testing.
-Prior, Chaddock spent 10 years at the Internal Revenue Service serving as Associate CIO and chief visionary helping modernize the technology infrastructure and move the IRS to a data-driven culture.
-He also led the data revolution at AOL – making it the largest data warehouse in the U.S. at that time.
+Dan Chaddock focuses on building a meaningful data platform that serves data solutions across Gartner.
+Previously, he was Vice President of Digital Labs at Navy Federal Credit Union where he brought together cross-functional teams to build innovative, financial experiences grounded in agile principles, collaboration and member-centered design.
+Prior, Chaddock spent 10 years at the Internal Revenue Service serving as Associate CIO and Chief Visionary, helping modernize the technology infrastructure and move the IRS to a data-driven culture.
+He also led the data revolution at AOL — making it the largest data warehouse in the U.S. at that time.

-Chaddock’s career has spanned the private, public and not-for-profit sectors.
-He has a proven track record of creating innovative solutions to deliver large scale, mission-critical technology changes.
+Chaddock’s career spans the private, public and not-for-profit sectors.
+He has a proven track record of creating groundbreaking solutions that deliver large scale, mission-critical technology changes.
 He received his bachelor’s degree from the College of William and Mary.

 Tier 1 Consulting Group, LLC